Skip to main content

-A daily discipline, practiced the way a martial artist trains, the way a musician plays scales, the way a surgeon rounds.
+A daily discipline, walked the way a martial artist trains, the way a musician plays scales, the way a surgeon rounds.
 Lifelong, embodied, progressive.
-What you build on the other side of the applied AI literacy bar, in service of yourself, the people around you, and the world you care about.
+The daily form of applied AI: what you build on the other side of the literacy bar, in service of yourself, the people around you, and the world you care about.
+The person walking this discipline is an applied AI practitioner.

 The Shift

-What we are after is a practice.
-Practice is what a martial artist does, what a meditator does, what a pianist does.
-The thing you show up to every day, progressing through levels, never finished.
+What we are after is a discipline.
+The word a martial artist uses, the word a meditator uses, the word a surgeon uses.
+Something you show up to every day, progressing through levels, never finished.
 It is about embodiment.
 It is about who you become by doing it daily for years.

 Everyone who wants to stay commercially and creatively successful in this economy needs to be a daily applied AI practitioner.
 That is the sentence that organizes everything on this site.